 How Do I Get Free Money to Start a Business?

 While free money sounds like it may be too good to be true, there are grant opportunities available that can make such a situation a reality.
 Grants can be an amazing opportunity for startup businesses because they don’t need to be repaid.
 Essentially, they are free money designated for the specific use of growing your business.

 There are two main kinds of business grants: government and private.
 Government grants are generally given at a federal or state level.
-To find government grants, you can search the small business pages of your government websites, and look for grants that are specific to your location and industry.
+To find government grants, search online for grants that are specific to your industry and geographic location.

 Private grants are provided by corporations and generally have less stringent eligibility requirements than government grants do.
-Due to the relatively relaxed qualifications required, these grants are more likely to have a greater number of applicants however.
-Therefore, they can be very competitive and difficult to receive.
+However, due to the relatively relaxed qualifications required, these grants are more likely to have a greater number of applicants.
+Because of this they can be very competitive and difficult to receive.